rdmark/Netatalk/README.md

 One major motivation for keeping Netatalk 2.2 alive, is the ability to understand both AppleTalk (DDP) and TCP/IP (DSI) which allows it to serve as a bridge between very old Apple II and Mac systems, and modern macOS and other systems that understand AFP.

 # Installation
-**For Debian Linux (and derivates) users, there is an [automated installation script](https://github.com/rdmark/Netatalk-2.x/blob/branch-netatalk-2-x/contrib/shell_utils/debian_install.sh) that configures and installs the universal Netatalk setup described below.**

-Follow the [installation steps in the official Netatalk 2.2 documentation](http://netatalk.sourceforge.net/2.2/htmldocs/installation.html) to configure and install Netatalk.
+Follow the [installation steps in the official Netatalk 2.2 documentation](https://github.com/rdmark/Netatalk-2.x/wiki/Chapter-2.-Installation) to configure and install Netatalk.

 The general installation flow follows that of most traditional *NIX software: Run the ```bootstrap``` script to generate the Makefiles, then run the ```configure``` script to configure the feature set, then finally run ```make``` and ```make install``` to compile and install the software.

-As supplementary information when installing on a Debian based Linux distros (which is the primary environment the author of this fork is using), you need at least these apt packages:
+## Recommended packages
+### Debian Linux
+**For Debian Linux (and derivates), there is an [automated installation script](https://github.com/rdmark/Netatalk-2.x/blob/branch-netatalk-2-x/contrib/shell_utils/debian_install.sh) that configures and installs the universal Netatalk setup described below.**

 ```
 $ apt install libssl-dev libdb-dev autotools-dev automake libtool pkg-config
 ```